Liam-W-Smith/Liam-W-Smith.github.io/Reproducibility-crisis.md

 In the field of geography, studies may be non-replicable or non-reproducible for the standard reasons, such as the unavailability of data and methodology.
 However, studies could also fail to be reproducible or replicable for reasons beyond any open source fix.
-Geography has traditionally and continues to integrate several ways of knowing, including non-scientific ones, which pose challenges to reproducibility and replicability carefully.
+Geography has traditionally and continues to integrate several ways of knowing, including non-scientific ones, which pose challenges to reproducibility and replicability.
-Specifically, geography is said to benefit from both idiographic and nomothetic approaches to knowledge.
+Specifically, geography benefits from both idiographic and nomothetic approaches to knowledge.
 The idiographic approach to knowledge, described by Kant as a tendency to specify, is when one looks for categorical ways to distinguish different phenomena from each other.
 Geography exemplifies this mode of inquiry because it seeks to analyze and distinguish between different regions.
 The nomothetic approach to knowledge, described by Kant as a tendency to generalize, is when one looks for laws that transcend place and time.